Important info for future heelers!

 If you are attending a class held in San Antonio, Texas, we are located inside Heeling Sole, just 5 minutes from the airport, walking distance to a grocery store, burger joint (with vegetarian options!) sandwich & coffee shops, and a Mexican restaurant!
 There are many lodging deals available online through websites like Hotels.com, AirBnB.com, and others that can help you find a great nights stay nearby.

-Our Fave hotel?
+Closest hotel?
 “Crowne Plaza San Antonio Airport” 1111 NE Loop 410, San Antonio, Texas 78209.
-CLICK HERE FOR THE DISCOUNTED DEAL (FREE shuttle if you stay at the Crowne Plaza hotel)
+CLICK HERE FOR THE DISCOUNTED DEAL (FREE shuttle if you stay at the Crowne Plaza hotel) **HOWEVER** They are under remodel and new management, recent students have not been impressed with it’s cleanliness.
+It is a convenient hotel with a shuttle to/from class and the airport.

 If you are attending one of our classes in the following locations,we will send you site-specific details upon request.